• How Can A Business Go Bust When It Looks Good On Paper

 Debtor Problems

 Lastly, a company can appear very profitable, but it can still suffer a cash flow problem.
 For example, if a company is selling products, at a significant profit, they still need to be paid by the customer in order to realise the cash from that sale.
-A balance she can show outstanding debtors that have not been paid for significant periods of time, these may not be collectable debts.
+A balance sheet can show outstanding debtors that have not been paid for significant periods of time, these may not be collectable debts.

 Similarly, a company may be trading with a very narrow debtor base, which means that they are highly exposed, should any one of their customers fail to pay.
 The debts may be recorded in the balance sheet as assets, but may not be paid in the event of the debtor failing.